Legaeldan/milestone-3/README.md

 - **PEP Standards**
     During linting of the python application, and warning occured on lines 154 & 256 that state an unneccessary elif statement was used after a return.
 I have tested the program both with, and without these elif statements, and found the function does not complete as expected without these statements.
 I have not yet found the cause of the warnings.

+- **Add ingredient redirect**
+    Testing had shown that when adding an ingredient through the modal of add ingredient.
+Once submitted, the user was redirected to the home page, and had to begin the add drink process again.
+Unfortunately this is by design, as the data needs to be submitted, and retrieved again.
+I have yet to find a solution that would capture the data, and return to the users modal without destroy any unsaved data.

 ## Technologies Used

 ### Languages: